Words and terms used in the world of From The Waters.

 A breed of jalu designed for climbing.
 They have a prehensile tail.

 Verb.
-The process by which a velure prepares a human soul for collection.
+The process by which a velure prepares a human soul for collection and presentation to an aetri.

-A card issued to citizens of Aelin which is linked to that aelinuan via their nomnature and allows them to perform certain actions, such as access their finances, control access to their residence or place of business, etc.
+A card issued to citizens and visitors of Aelin which is linked to that aelinuan via their nomnature and allows them to perform certain actions, such as access their finances, control access to their residence or place of business, etc. Citizen and visitor nomnacards are different both in terms of appearance (the citizen version is black and has their emblem on it, while the visitor version is white and has the flag motif on it) and functionality.

 A twist which causes an aelinuan not to have their bodily stores replenished by eating.